deeprahman/wp-webpack-starter/README.md

-## Webpack 5 Barebones WordPress Theme
+## Create Wordpress theme using Webpack 5

 Provides a sample barebones WordPress theme that features a webpack 5 build for CSS/SASS and JavaScript.
 The webpack configuration is defined in the [webpack.config.js](./webpack.config.js), and the compiled assets are included in the WordPress theme via code in the [functions.php](./functions.php).